BSc (Hons) Children's Nursing and Social Work

 What are my career prospects?

-This programme will equip you with the knowledge and skills to be a competent and confident nursing and social work professional.
+The programme will equip you with the knowledge and skills to be a competent and confident nursing and social work professional.
 Once qualified, you will be well placed to take up posts in a variety of health and social work settings, particularly in the integrated children's and young people's workforce.

 Further study at Edge Hill University